DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 On average, a CD sold with Decluttr will cost between $0.45 – $0.65 each.
 This may seem lower than some of the other options on our list.
 But there is a “Next Day PAY” option if you need quick access to your money the day after your free shipment to Decluttr arrives.

-If you don’t have the UPC barcode, you cannot get a valuation from Decluttr, but if you type the name of your items into Google, you can get the barcode number.
+If you don’t have the UPC barcode, you cannot get a valuation from Decluttr, but you can get the barcode number by typing the name of your items into Google.

 BuybackExpress